tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 - Safety: Payment logs for avoiding multiple payments by mistake.
 Lock file for avoiding multiple instance running at the same time.
 Shutdown handlers for avoiding application shutdowns in the middle of a sensitive operation.

 Features:
+- Reward calculations based on tzscan API.
 - Batch Payments
 - Email notifications
 - Re-attempt failed payments
-- Minimal configuration need, while having many configuration options.
+- Minimal configuration need, while having many configuration options
 - Written in Python.
-Easy to modify to suit custom needs.
+Easy to modify to suit custom needs

 ### Requirements and Setup: